EbruBaglan/iCubAnkara01_resurrection/README.md

 # Diary
 ## Day6 (11.2.23):
 - Starting a discussion at iCub Tech like [this one](https://github.com/orgs/robotology/discussions/378). iCub's nickname convention is `iCub<City><Num>`, so its nickname is iCubAnkara01.
-- Started an issue [here](https://github.com/robotology/icub-tech-support/issues/1671) for the motors turning on causas shutting down of the power supply.
+- Started an issue [here](https://github.com/robotology/icub-tech-support/issues/1671) for the motors turning on causes shutting down of the power supply.
 Waiting for the reply :crossed_fingers:
 ## Day5 (11.1.23):
 - Started writing the guideline.
 - S/D LED does not turn off and I think this is a problem, as the power supply wont be able to provide power to the system when S/D is on.
 Decided to make Functional Tests for Power Supply stated in the [xantrex XFR 60-46 User's Manual](http://wiki.icub.eu/images/5/5e/XANTREX_-_Power_supply_2.8Kw_XFR_60_46.pdf), page 43.